meldurson/AllTameable/README.md

 __The current state of the mod includes the following features:__

 * Ability to tame any creature specified in the config including added by RRRM (Others may work I just haven't tested)
-* Works in singleplayer, multiplayer, and dedicated server as long as all parties have the mod installed
+* Works in singleplayer, multiplayer, and dedicated server as long as all parties and the server have the mod installed
 * Added a craftable item that when hovering over a creature and wielding the item it will show taming time and acceptable consumables
 * Ability to have hatchable dragon eggs
 * New Config solution to more easily manage creature tames